skip to main content

 How to Get Internet without a Phone Line or Cable

 If you don’t have (or want) a physical cable connecting your home to the internet, you can still connect with a wireless internet connection.
-There are tons of different options, including fixed wireless, 4G and 5G home internet, mobile hotspots, and satellite.
-Each one has its pros and cons, so we’re here to walk you through them so you can find the solution that works for you.
+There are plenty of different options, including fixed wireless, 5G home internet, mobile hotspots, and satellite.
+Each has its pros and cons, so we’re here to walk you through them so you can find the solution that works for you.

 Rural internet options

 People living in rural areas often have the most to gain from going with a wireless internet provider.
-Installing a line to the nearest network can be incredibly expensive—and in many areas, it isn’t even an option.
+Providers with large cable or fiber networks often don’t extend their infrastructure into areas with fewer people.
+This means that installing a line to the nearest network can be incredibly expensive—and in many areas, it isn’t even an option.

 Fixed wireless internet transmits a signal straight from a communication tower to a receiver in your home.
 Fixed wireless is one of the fastest types of wireless connection, but it’s not a very widespread technology.
 Many fixed wireless providers are local companies, so it’s a good idea to look beyond the usual nationwide providers to see if a smaller provider covers your area.